Bot Traffic Detection

 Current challenges in identifying malicious bot traffic

-The current challenges in identifying malicious bot traffic stem from the fact that bots have become more sophisticated.
-Nowadays, they are capable of mimicking human behaviour, making it difficult to determine whether a particular activity is automated or not.
+The current challenges in bot detection and identifying malicious bot traffic stem from the fact that bots have become more sophisticated.
+Nowadays, it is trickier to identify bot traffic, as bots are capable of mimicking human behaviour, making it difficult to determine whether a particular activity is automated or not.

-It’s still possible to disguise malicious traffic patterns as legitimate ones using different user agents or bot-herding techniques (such as redirecting requests through a proxy bot).
+It’s still possible to disguise malicious traffic patterns as legitimate ones using different user agents or bot-herding techniques (such as redirecting requests through a proxy bot), making bot detection challenging.
 Plus some bots employ self-healing mechanisms that enable them to stay active when they are blocked.

 In addition, when DeepLocker is executed on an actual computer, you’ll notice network activity from websites like Google Analytics and Facebook — even though these sites aren’t actually visited since those bots never reach your web page either and just leave without any interaction.